• Python

 Recursion vs. Iteration

-• The problem is naturally recursive (like tree traversal).
+• The problem is inherently recursive (like processing nested data structures or mathematical definitions).

 Handling Recursion Limits